 Of course, if you’re going “all in” on travel vlogging, you’ll want to show your viewers the entire picture.
-And what better way to create a travel vlog than showing the view from the air?
+And what better way to create a travel video than showing the view from the air?

 We currently have two drones.
 Why two?
 Because Halef and I often travel to different places at the same time.

 That won’t always be the case, and eventually, we’ll just take one with us to save space.

 But for now, having two drones suits our schedule the best.

 We really love playing with the DJI Mavic Pro.
 We went ahead and bought the whole starter bundle with extra batteries and accessories.
 You basically get all the photography supplies you need for a couple hundred extra dollars.